-Apple is still quiet on whether or not it actually plans to launch car.
-However there are have been reports the company has talked with established automakers about signing them as contract manufacturers for a car.
+Apple is still quiet on whether or not it actually plans to launch a car.
+However there have been reports the company has talked with established automakers about signing them as contract manufacturers for a car.
 The company has also been filing multiple patents in recent years related to cars and driving.

 LG Magna e-Powertrain